julien-boudry/Condorcet/Docs/VotingMethods.md

 $election->setNumberOfSeats(7); # Default is 100

 // Get the elected candidates with ranking
 $election->getResult('Jefferson'); # Return the usual ranking.
-Same candidate can appears several times, so it's a parties method.
+The same candidate can appear several times, so it's a party's method.

 // Check the number of seats
 $election->getResult('Jefferson')->getNumberOfSeats();